Aadhav-S/NearMe/README.md

 ![alt text](<Screenshot (24).png>)
 ![alt text](<Screenshot (26).png>)
 ## RESULT
-The program for implementing image maps using HTML is executed successfully.
+The program for implementing image maps using HTML is executed successfull